8 Best AI No Code App Builder for Vibe Coding (2026)

 RankToolBest ForBest FeaturesRatingPricing

-6EmergentScalable web/mobile app (multi-agent)Multi-agent system for reliable builds, full-stack with integrations/auth/payments, code export, huge user base (1.5M+ apps)4.4/5Tiered credit system (details after login)
+7EmergentScalable web/mobile apps (multi-agent)Multi-agent system for reliable builds, full-stack with integrations/auth/payments, code export4.4/5Tiered credit system (from ~$20/month)

-7Anything AICross-platform apps (one codebase)iOS/Android/web from one prompt, auto Postgres DB/Stripe payments/multi-auth, image gen, one-click deploy (App Store/web), beautiful default UX4.3/5Free tier available, paid upgrades (usage-based)
+8Anything AICross-platform apps (one codebase)iOS/Android/web from one prompt, auto Postgres DB/Stripe payments, image gen, one-click deploy4.3/5Free tier available, paid from ~$19/month

 About the ratings: Scores are my subjective evaluations across AI capabilities, output quality, features (database, auth, payments), flexibility, and pricing.
 Check each full review for details and current pricing — these numbers can change quickly.